anonymity0789/deliberative_explanation/README.md

 ### training

 Two types of models need to be trained, the standard CNN classifier and [Hardness predictor](http://openaccess.thecvf.com/content_ECCV_2018/html/Pei_Wang_Towards_Realistic_Predictors_ECCV_2018_paper.html).
 Three most popular architectures were tested.
+For reproducing each result individually, we separately wrote the code for each experiment.
 For the classifier,
 ```
 train_cub_alexnet.py
 train_cub_vgg.py